sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 ~~~
 {:bash}

 Depending on our application, we might also want to discard variants that are common in healthy individuals.
 Researchers often want to prioritise mutations that are likely to have biological consequences.
-We can only these types of question once we have annotated our calls against databases of previously identified mutations.
+We can only answer these types of question once we have annotated our calls against databases of previously identified mutations.

 ## Variant Annotation